apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/primer.md

         };

 This AQL query binds the variable `$user` to the data instances in GleambookUsers;
-for each user, it constructs a result record containing a "uname" field with the user's name and a "messages" field with a nested collection of all messages for that user.
+for each user, it constructs a result object containing a "uname" field with the user's name and a "messages" field with a nested collection of all messages for that user.
 The nested collection for each user is specified by using a correlated subquery.
 (Note: While it looks like nested loops could be involved in computing the result,